Kingly-elpies/KinglyKelpies/README.md

 - press on `Host`, if you want to host a game.
 After that enter the port you want to host the game on.
 - press on `Client`, if you want to join a game.
 After that enter the ip of the host and the port to connect to `ip:host`.

 To confirm press the arrow to the right.

+### Notes:
+   - As a host you have to make sure that a client can connect to your port, this may include port forwarding.
+   - If you want to connect to localhost don't use the ip `127.0.0.1` use `localhost` instead.

 # How to play:
 ### Controlls